ChrisCWerner/product-reviews/README.md

 # To start up the frontend, run this in a separate terminal:
 yarn dev
 ```

+Now you should be able to access the web client by going to localhost:8080 in your browser.

 ### Lints and fixes files
 ```bash